ligos/readablepassphrasegenerator/README.md

 	* Fixed mutators so they work correctly when no spaces in a passphrase (eg: when making a WiFi passphrase)
 	* 13,580 words in the default dictionary (~400 more than previous release).

-## License ##
+## License

-Readable Passphrase Generator is licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0)
+Readable Passphrase Generator is licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0), copyright Murray Grant.

-Copyright Murray Grant
+It may be used freely under the terms of the above license.

+Summary: it may be used in any project (commercial or otherwise) as long as you attribute copyright to me somewhere and indicate its licensed under the Apache License.